Teleportation=Translation: Continuous recovery of black hole information: Finite-Dimensional Model: Idempotency Failure and Unitary Interpolation

 \begin{example}[Continuous Unitary Interpolation Goal] \normalfont Consider the same toy model $\mathcal{M} = \mathrm{M}_{2}(\mathbb{C})$.
 Define $U_\Gamma$ to be the canonical shift unitary that swaps the two basis states (analogous to the Pauli X operator), $U_\Gamma |0\rangle = |1\rangle$, $U_\Gamma |1\rangle = |0\rangle$.
 This discrete teleportation unitary can be continuously approached by a path of rotations.
 We construct a continuous path $U(s) = e^{-isG}$ using the self-adjoint generator:

 such that $U(0)=\mathbf{1}$.
 At $s=1$, we find:

-Thus, the endpoint coincides with the swap up to a global phase factor of $-i$.
-This illustrates the physical goal of the construction: finding a continuous evolution $U(s)$ that connects the initial state to the final shift.
-This unitary path serves as a consistent alternative to the naive CP-map interpolation, which was shown to be mathematically problematic in Example~\ref{PathA_fail}. \normalfont \end{example}
+Thus, the endpoint coincides with the swap operation up to a global phase factor of $-i$.
+This illustrates the physical goal of our construction: finding a continuous evolution $U(s)$ that connects the initial state to the final shift.
+While this finite-dimensional model implies trivial modular dynamics (and thus does not exhibit $\tilde{G}=2P$), it effectively demonstrates the necessity of a unitary path as a consistent alternative to the naive CP-map interpolation shown in Example~\ref{PathA_fail}. \normalfont \end{example}